wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/Rust/Rust-List.md

 - [Rust By Practice #Book#](https://github.com/sunface/rust-by-practice): Practice Rust with challenging examples, exercises and projects to narrow the gap between beginner and skilled-dev.

+- [2022-Zero To Production In Rust #Book#](https://github.com/LukeMathWalker/zero-to-production): Zero To Production In Rust is an opinionated introduction to backend development using Rust.

 ## Collection

 - [Rust Books #Collection#](https://github.com/sger/RustBooks): 一系列对于 Rust 书籍的搜集。